beeware/beeware/docs/tutorial/tutorial-0.rst

   .. group-tab:: Linux

-    Building BeeWare apps on Linux requires some system packages.
+    To support local development, you'll need to install some system packages.
     The list of packages required varies depending on your distribution:

     **Ubuntu 16.04, Debian 9**